HL7/davinci-crd/input/pagecontent/foundation.md

 The use of an HTTP 412 response to the CDS Hook invocation is for situations where the requested prefetch was not provided and the CRD service was unable to invoke the queries itself.
 It **SHALL NOT** to be used in situations where the prefetch was provided or the query was successfully performed but the record in question did not have all the data the payer might have needed/desired.
 Indicating additional information through DTR is the preferred approach when managing situations where the needed information isn't queryable from the EHR.
 Similarly, HTTP 4xx or 5xx responses are only appropriate if there was an internal failure of the service, not if the payer business rules for "needed data" were not met.
 Error codes indicate that there is a technical issue that should be fixed.

 <a name="FHIR-49909"> </a>
-<p class="additional-content">New versions of CDS Hooks may introduce additional data elements into any of the CRD request and response structures.
+<p class="new-content">New versions of CDS Hooks may introduce additional data elements into any of the CRD request and response structures.
 In addition, CDS Hooks allows the definition of arbitrary extension elements in several locations within its data structures.
 It is possible that some parties to a CRD exchange may migrate to a newer CDS Hooks version and/or include extensions intended for use by other consumers and that there may therefore be elements present in an instance that are unexpected.
 CRD clients and servers **SHALL** ignore unexpected elements when processing instances.</p>

 #### Query Notes
 * <div class="modified-content"><a name="FHIR-48771b"> </a>Conformant CRD clients **SHOULD** be able to perform all of the queries defined in the [prefetch](#prefetch) section above and, where needed, **SHOULD** implement interfaces to [_include]({{site.data.fhir.path}}search.html#include) resources not available in the client's database.</div>

-* <div class="additional-content"><a name="FHIR-49833"> </a>Executing queries using the _include mechanism will bring back some redundant information such as information that was already known to the CRD client and included in the request.
+* <div class="modified-content"><a name="FHIR-49833"> </a>Executing queries using the _include mechanism will bring back some redundant information such as information that was already known to the CRD client and included in the request.
 Examples of this redundant information include returning the original request, returning Encounter and Appointment resources found in the hook contexts, and returning Patient, Practitioner, Organization, and Coverage resources that are common for different request types for the order-sign hook.
 This redundancy is the cost of using the _include mechanism.
 Payers seeking greater efficiency can perform direct queries that are more tuned at the cost of needing to make multiple service calls.</p>

 * Queries use the defined search parameter names from the respective FHIR specification versions.
 If parties processing these queries have varied from these standard search parameter names (as indicated by navigating their CapabilityStatements), the CRD server will be responsible for translating the parameters into the CRD client's local names.
 For example, if a particular CRD client's CapabilityStatement indicates that the parameter name (that corresponds to HL7's Encounter search criteria) is named 'visit' on the client's server, the service will have to construct its search URL accordingly.